jgoodhcg/2016-oct-demo/README.md

   - [ ] css animations vs transitions vs fuck it
   - [ ] porting old code and when to refactor
 - [ ] proper readme to launch
+- [ ] make back buttons relative not absolute to "/"